AI Cold Outreach for Job Hunting: Hit 15%+ Reply Rates Without Spam

 - End with a one-sentence ask.
 No double ask.

-“Sam — your Substack on the 2-day on-call rotation hit close to home.
-I shipped a similar rotation at GammaInc last year (pager load -40%) and I’m exploring my next platform role with on-call seriousness as a filter.
-Open to a 20-min call in the next two weeks, or 2 async questions if easier?”
+“Sam — your Substack on the 2-day on-call rotation hit home.
+I shipped a similar rotation at GammaInc (pager load -40%) and I’m filtering my next platform role on on-call seriousness.
+Open to a 20-min call, or 2 async questions if easier?”

 Subject: 2-day on-call rotation — quick question

-Sam — your Substack on Acme’s on-call culture was the first piece I’ve seen take it seriously as an org-design question.
-I shipped a similar 2-day rotation at GammaInc (pager load dropped ~40%, on-call sat scores up) and I’m exploring my next role with that as a filter.
+Sam — your Substack on Acme’s on-call culture was the first piece I’ve seen treat on-call as an org-design question.
+I shipped a similar 2-day rotation at GammaInc (pager load dropped ~40%, on-call satisfaction up) and I’m exploring my next role with that as a filter.

-Would you be open to a 20-minute call in the next two weeks?
-Happy to send the 2 questions in writing instead if that’s easier.
+Open to a 20-minute call in the next two weeks?
+Happy to send 2 questions in writing instead if that’s easier.

-• Generic credibility → require one number from your own work.
+• Generic credibility → require one number from your own work (the -40% above does more than any adjective).

 Common mistakes